upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-shield/index.rst

 :fab:`github;pst-color-primary` `EMG Envelope <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/03_EMG_Envelope/03_EMG_Envelope.ino>`_

-To upload the code use Arduino IDE latest verison (v2.3.8+):
+To upload the code use Arduino IDE latest version (v2.3.8+):

 - Go to ``Tools`` menu, navigate to ``Board``, and select **Arduino UNO Development Board** (UNO R3/ R4/ Minima/ WiFi or any other board).
 - In the same menu, select the ``Port`` to which your Arduino Uno is connected.